nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

 - Connect your controller __via USB__
 - Open Device Manager by pressing ++win+x++ and select it from the menu
-- Search for and and expand the category `Nefarius HID Devices`, your controller should appear there.
+- Search for and expand the category `Nefarius HID Devices`, your controller should appear there.
 Double click on it to check the driver status:
 ![DsHidMini_DeviceManager](images/DsHidMini_Correctly_Loaded.png){: .glightbox }

 If the device appears there but the driver status indicates some error (e.g. `This device cannot start (Error Code 10)`) try pressing the `Reset` button on the back of your controller and then reconnecting it.
 Rebooting your computer is also worth a shot.

-If the controller does not appear under `Nefarius HID Devices` or if this this section doesn't exist at all, you probably have another driver taking priority over DsHidMini.
+If the controller does not appear under `Nefarius HID Devices` or if this section doesn't exist at all, you probably have another driver taking priority over DsHidMini.
 To solve this you need to remove those rogue drivers.
 See how to do so on the [_removing conflicting drivers_](#Removing-conflicting-drivers) section.

 ### Removing conflicting drivers